Stratio/crossdata/README.rst

 Grammar
 =======

-Grammar specification for this release can be found `here <Grammar.html>`_.
+Grammar specification for this release can be found `here <doc/src/site/sphinx/Grammar.rst>`_.

 Getting started
 ===============
-In this `link <GettingStarted.html>`_ you can follow an example of Crossdata with a Cassandra Connector as an access to a Cassandra datastore.
+In this `link <GettingStarted.rst>`_ you can follow an example of Crossdata with a Cassandra Connector as an access to a Cassandra datastore.

 Connectors
 ==========

-`List of Crossdata Connectors <List-of-Crossdata-Connectors.html>`_
+`List of Crossdata Connectors <doc/src/site/sphinx/List-of-Crossdata-Connectors.rst>`_

-`InMemory Connector development tutorial <InMemory-Connector-Development-Tutorial.html>`_
+`InMemory Connector development tutorial <doc/src/site/sphinx/InMemory-Connector-Development-Tutorial.rst>`_

-`Definition of Connector Operations <ConnectorOperations.html>`_
+`Definition of Connector Operations <doc/src/site/sphinx/ConnectorOperations.rst>`_

 Sandbox
 =======

-If you want to test Crossdata you can get our Sandbox follow the instructions of this `link <Sandbox.html>`_
+If you want to test Crossdata you can get our Sandbox follow the instructions of this `link <doc/src/site/sphinx/Sandbox.rst>`_

 License
 =======